 🕵️♂️ Breach Village

-Welcome to Breach Village — where capture the flag meets real-world impact.
+Welcome to Breach Village, where capture the flag meets real-world impact.

 🔐 Two Tracks.
 One Goal.

-Physical or Cyber.
+Cyber.
+Local Docker.
 Solo or Team.

 2️⃣ Privacy Breaches